 \subsection{Notations and Conventions}

-Here we fix notation and recall standard useful results which we will use later. \begin{notation}[Curve] A \emph{curve} is a proper one-dimensional scheme over the complex numbers.
-The \emph{genus} of a curve $C$ will refer to the arithmetic genus of $C$, $h^1(C,\mathcal{O}_C)$. \end{notation} \ifdetailed \begin{notation}[Polarized Curve] A \emph{polarized curve} is a pair $(C,L)$, where $C$ is a curve and $L$ is an ample line bundle. \end{notation} \fi \begin{definition} For a reduced curve $C$, the singularity type of $C$ is defined to be
+Here we fix notation and recall standard useful results which we will use later. \begin{notation}[Curve] A \emph{curve} is a proper connected one-dimensional scheme over the complex numbers.
+The \emph{genus} of a curve $C$ will refer to the arithmetic genus of $C$, $h^1(C,\mathcal{O}_C)$. \end{notation} \ifdetailed \begin{notation}[Polarized Curve] A \emph{polarized curve} is a pair $(C,L)$, where $C$ is a curve and $L$ is an ample line bundle. \end{notation} \fi \begin{definition} For a reduced curve $C$, the \emph{class of singularity types} of $C$ is defined to be

-where $[\widehat{\O}_{C,x}]$ denotes the isomorphism class of the ring $\widehat{\O}_{C,x}$.
-We say two curves $C$ and $C'$ have the same singularity type if $T(C)=T(C')$.
-Given a set $\mathscr{T}$ of isomorphism classes of complete local rings, we say that a curve has at worst singularities of type $\mathscr{T}$ if $T(C)\subset\mathscr{T}$. \end{definition} \begin{rem} As there are only a finite number of singular points in a given reduced curve, and the complete local ring on a smooth point is the completion of a polynomial ring, there are only a finite number of isomorphism classes of rings in $T(C)$.
+where $[\widehat{\O}_{C,x}]$ denotes the isomorphism class of the completed local ring $\widehat{\O}_{C,x}$.
+We say two curves $C$ and $C'$ \emph{have the same class of singularity types} if $T(C)=T(C')$.
+Given a set $\mathscr{T}$ of isomorphism classes of complete local rings, we say that a curve \emph{has at worst singularities of type $\mathscr{T}$} if $T(C)\subset\mathscr{T}$. \end{definition} \begin{rem} As there are only a finite number of singular points in a given reduced curve, and the complete local ring on a smooth point is the completion of a polynomial ring, there are only a finite number of isomorphism classes of rings in $T(C)$.
 This definition is related to the common definition of singularity type of a curve, but does not keep track of the count of each singularity type.
 For example, all singular nodal curves have the same class of singularity types. \end{rem} \ifdetailed If $E$ is any line bundle on a curve $C$, we define